pandabydesiigner/tweetscrape/README.md

   }
 ]
 ```

-**if you dont have multiple accounts pass -s to just use single account**

 to download all media images from a list of users, make a line-seperated `.txt` list of users and pass it to `multi_mediascrape` with `-f`